 Just a quick sewing project for you today – a DIY Advent calendar!
 As a child we used to have a big, fabric advent calendar with little pockets that my mum used to hang on the wall each December.
 She’d fill the pockets with three sweets – one each for me and my two sisters – and it was such an exciting time.
 I loved reaching into those numbered fabric pockets and seeing what Advent treat had been put there for the corresponding day!

 As a slight homage to my mum’s version – and because I now have my own house – I’ve made my own version and hand-sewn what I hope will become a family heirloom (maybe).
 And it couldn’t have been easier!

 The Advent calendar is made using one of those quilting panels that you can pick up in most fabric shops.
 The panel features instructions printed at the top, 25 numbered squares printed below and the backing fabric to which you attach the pockets.
-I think I got my Advent panel from eBay for about £7 but I’ve seen them around the internet at The Cotton Patch, Elephant in My Handbag, and Etsy amongst others.
+I think I got my Advent panel from eBay for about £7 but I’ve seen them around the internet at Elephant in My Handbag, and Etsy amongst others.

 The calendar is actually quilted, so you sew a layer of wadding in between two layers of fabric.
-The pockets are then sewn directly onto your padded backing, creating a quilted effecct.
+The pockets are then sewn directly onto your padded backing, creating a quilted effect.
 It’s a very simple project to make but looks really effective when it’s finished.
 The worst thing about it was having to press all the pockets!
 All four edges needed to be folded under and ironed before they were stitched down so it’s a very hot job to do!

-What do you think to my finished Advent calendar?
+What do you think of my finished Advent calendar?
 I really love it.
 The illustrations of the little woodland animals on the pockets are so sweet and I love the Christmas-sy colours!
 Now I just need to plan which sweets and treats to put in it come December!